maccody/KanaChordPlus/hardware/README.md

 ![KanaChord_Plus_Keyboard_Case](./images/KanaChord_Plus_Keyboard_Case.png)

 The left and right keycase enclosures were created using 0707070user's OpenSCAD program [Customizable snap-fit electronics project box enclosure](https://www.thingiverse.com/thing:2866563).
 It is licensed under the [Creative Commons - Attribution license](https://creativecommons.org/licenses/by/4.0/).
-The enclosure components are flipped so tha the lids now act as baseplates for the keyboard enclosure.
-The enclosures were edited to create the key switch holes of the integral keyplates, the switch and Pico mounts, and pass-through holes for the keyboard feet, and the USB cable.
+The enclosure components are flipped so that the lids now act as baseplates for the keyboard enclosure.
+The enclosures were edited to create the key switch holes of the integral keyplates, the Pico board mount, and pass-through holes for the keyboard feet, and the USB cable.

 The enclosure was designed in halves to fit on the build plate of a Crealty Ender 3 Pro 3D printer.
-All components were sliced with Cura using the Low Quality (0.28mm), with 20% infill using the standard in-fill pattern, and no supports were used.
+All components were sliced with Cura using the Low Quality (0.28mm) setting, with 20% infill using the standard in-fill pattern, and no supports were used.
 The case components were prited in black PLA, although any color can be used, if desired.

 The screw and wingnut were created using mike_mattala's OpenSCAD program [NUT JOB | Nut, Bolt, Washer and Threaded Rod Factory](https://www.thingiverse.com/thing:193647).
 It is licensed under [Creative Commons - Attribution - Non-Commercial license](https://creativecommons.org/licenses/by-nc/4.0/).
 Print the screw horizontally, so that the layers are parallel to the long axis of the screw.
 This will provide strength to the screw along the axis of tension when the wing nut is tightened.

 ## Mechanical Assembly
 ### Applying PCB Cushions
 The keypad PCBs are connected to the key switches via sockets.
 To prevent the PCBs from coming loose from the key switches, supports are provided to keep the PCBs in place.
 Two of these supports are shown in the photo below.